-T he Executive Committee of the Western Regional Panel is a team of nine rotating WRP members that are elected at the Annual Meeting.
-Elected Ex Com members serve a two year term.
-The Executive Committee is responsible for guiding the happenings of the WRP year-round.
-They hold a monthly meeting to keep informed on WRP actions items and the activity of standing committees and workgroups.
+The Executive Committee of the Western Regional Panel (WRP) on ANS is a team of nine rotating WRP members that are elected at the Annual Meeting.
+Elected Executive Committee members serve a two-year term and are responsible for guiding the business of the WRP year-round.
+They hold a monthly meeting to determine WRP actions items and to keep informed the activites of standing committees and workgroups.

 Executive Committee Members

 Elizabeth Brown (Chair), Colorado Parks and Wildlife, Term 2019-2021

 Glenn Dolphin, Oregon State Marine Board, Term 2018-2020